oscarvargash/cirm_23/day_2/README.md

 > Remove your flag if you are good to continue ![](img/green.jpeg)

-# Day 2, bonus using Dplyr, basic stats, and loops
+# Day 2 bonus, using Dplyr, basic stats, and loops

 The power of coding relies heavily on being able to analyze large datasets with few lines of code.
 A good package to work with table-like datasets is dplyr.
 We will import a dataset of plant occurrences and then calculate several statistics on those.